 Bridge Liberia is empowering a new generation of confident, successful girls.
-If you’re an 11-year-old girl living in one of the world’s most marginalised communities, you face less access to education than your brother, a greater likelihood of economic and social marginalisation, the prospect of forced marriage, early pregnancy, and increased maternal mortality.
+If you’re an 11-year-old girl living in one of the world’s most marginalised communities, you face less access to education than your brother, a greater likelihood of economic and social marginalisation, the prospect of forced marriage, early pregnancy, and increased maternal mortality which is a gender equality issue.
 Being a young girl in many communities can be the most difficult hand to be dealt.

 - 63 million girls between ages 6-15 are out of school and 16 million girls between ages 6-11 never enter one